 In order to satisfy the general admissions requirements listed above, foreign educational documents, including proof of high school graduation or its equivalent, must be submitted.
 Non-English transcripts and documents must be submitted in their original form, accompanied by a certified English translation.
-If the institution attended was not a U.S. institution, the transcript must be evaluated by a credential-evaluation service that is a member of NACES at the applicant’s own expense.
+If the institution attended was not a U.S. institution, the transcript must be evaluated by a NACES member credential-evaluation service at the applicant’s own expense.

-For a complete list of NACES credential evaluation services visit: www.naces.org.
+For a complete list of NACES member credential evaluation services visit: www.naces.org.

 Proven English language proficiency is required if English is not the applicant’s first language.
 The preferable method of proving English proficiency is official test results of the TOEFL exam (Test of English as a Foreign Language).

 Applicants with TOEFL scores of at least 79 internet-based score (213 computer-based score or 550 paper-based score) or better will be considered for admission.
 In addition to, or in place of, the TOEFL exam, the institution, at its discretion, may require students to complete a telephone interview in English.